FenixEdu/fenixedu-academic/MIGRATION.md

     UPDATE GENERIC_FILE SET OID_FILE_SUPPORT = (SELECT OID FROM FILE_SUPPORT);
     ```

-    If you want to migrate categories from DSpace
+    If you want to migrate categories from DSpace (described in [import-metadata-from-dspace](#import-metadata-from-dspace))

       1. Create column in fenix db for resourcetype in file content